epam/hubctl/CONTRIBUTING.md

 ## Dependencies

-List of component dependencies (can be other components)
+List of component dependencies (can be other components, or features expected from the environemnt)

 Example:
 * Kubernetes cluster